 The Best Sleeping Position for Forward Head Posture

 Did you know that there is an ideal position for fixing your forward head posture during sleep?
 No, it’s not sleeping on your back.
 I bet you thought that this position is ideal, am I right?

 According to Dr. Stephanie Estima, the ideal sleeping position is to lay on your stomach.
-This position will help you fix the forward head posture, helps with Upper Crossed Syndrome and what is more, it opens the airway for better airflow.
+This position helps with fixing the forward head posture, helps with Upper Crossed Syndrome and what is more, it opens the airway for better airflow.

 When you sleep on stomach, you sleep with your head rotated to one side.
 This helps to stretch muscles in your neck and to alleviate the tension.